DaMaGepyHUN/TurtleChatColors/readme.txt

 - My auto-response in guildchat is a secret switch so the addon won't spam it automatcally for others.
 I made it so people without the addon can still see if a guildie died, or if .hcmessages are set too high to show
+- /gs <text> - search guild for a name (if online on an alt) It also searches notes so can check ppl for profs, for example: /gs alch

 I've added some other useful function which ppl can use in macros: